 You're going to see it move almost due west tonight, and it may get into Cuba for a little while.

-When it comes out of Cuba and starts making that turn to the north, and we were uncertain yesterday where it was going to turn to the north.
+When it comes out of Cuba and starts making that turn to the north, and we were uncertain yesterday where it was going to turn to the north, we're getting more and more certain it's further west now.

-When it comes across the Florida Straits, given the upper air weather pattern, the warmth of the water, with water temperature 88, 89 degrees, this system, I believe, unlike Katrina or Rita, which weakened in the last 12 to 18 hours, this system will be intensifying coming into the Keys and then into Southwest Florida.
+When it comes across the Florida Straits, given the upper air weather pattern, the warmth of the water, with water temperature 88, 89 degrees, this system, I believe, unlike Katrina or Rita, which weakened in the last 12 to 18 hours, this system will be intensifying coming into the keys and then into southwest Florida.

 Great thing that the mayor was on yesterday, told us they evacuated.

-Newport, Rhode Island, for instance, is 30, 40 feet above the ground, so even in a real bad storm surge, they can get away with it.
+So even in a real bad storm surge, they can get away with it.

-But you can't do that down in these uh southern cities, and and uh the the fact of the matter is the storm surge is high enough, so it's going to engulf a lot of these areas along the Florida coast.
+And the fact of the matter is, the storm surge is high enough, so it's going to engulf a lot of these areas along the Florida coast.

 So that's basically what you have to be concerned about.

-What what we've done here, and uh they have uh uh area A, area B, area C, if they evacuate based on the storm surge prediction, so if someone tells you in A or B, get out of there, you've got to get out of there.
+So if someone tells you in A or B, get out of there, you've got to get out of there.

-Like I said, you you might you might be able to shelter yourself from the wind, but if there's water coming over your head, plus the waves on top of the water.
+Like I said, you might be able to shelter yourself from the wind, but if there's water coming over your head, plus the waves on top of the water, when we talk about storm surge, we're just talking about the raise and elevation of sea level.

-So some of these places, some of these houses along the coast and condos, and I'm not trying to make light of your situation.
+So some of these places, some of these houses along the coast and condos, I'm not trying to make light of your situation.

-There'll be beach battering waves there.
+There'll be beach battering waves here.

-I know I want people to get out of there safely.
+I want people to get out of there safely.

 I just don't care.